-Azzam Alwash, born in Kut, is the founder and CEO of Nature Iraq, a nongovernmental agency that works to protect, restore, and preserve Iraq’s natural environment.
+Azzam Alwash is the recipient of the 2013 Goldman Prize for excellence in protecting the environment.
+He was also named one of Foreign Policy's 100 Leading Global Thinkers in 2013.
+Born in Kut, Alwash is the founder and CEO of Nature Iraq, a nongovernmental agency that works to protect, restore, and preserve Iraq’s natural environment.
 After earning a postgraduate degree and a doctorate in civil engineering from the University of Southern California, he spent 20 years working with Pacific Soils Engineering, a consulting firm specializing in geologic, geotechnical, and environmental services in Southern California.
 He has served on the board of directors of the Iraq Foundation, a Washington-based nonprofit organization promoting democracy and human rights in Iraq.
 In 1998, Alwash started Eden Again, a nonprofit environmental advocacy group, to bring attention to the environmental disaster caused by Saddam Hussein’s destruction of the marshlands in southern Iraq.
 He gives speeches to international audiences and continues to promote the restoration of Iraq’s southern marshlands, as well as education reform in Iraq.

 Kamaran Ahmed is the Minister of Construction and Housing in the Kurdistan Regional Government.
 Prior to joining the government, Mr. Ahmed had a successful career as an engineer in the private sector, first as a site engineer for a variety of private companies in the region, and then as the founder of an engineering bureau to design and supervise private sector projects.
 During this time, he also worked with Kurdistan Save the Children to create computer training centers as well as variety of other projects.
 In 2003, Mr. Ahmed began working with the Sulaymaniyah International Airport, as the head of the Supervision Board, a consultant for the Civil Aviation Organization, and finally as the General Director of the Sulaymaniyah International Airport from 2006 to 2009.
 Mr. Ahmed graduated with a Bachelors degree from the Engineering College at the University of Sulaimani.